nginyc/rafiki/examples/models/speech_recognition/README.md

 ### Using Pre-built LM and Trie

 By default, the `TfDeepSpeech` model should use the pre-built language model (LM) and trie from https://github.com/mozilla/DeepSpeech/tree/v0.6.0-alpha.4/data/lm for training, which works for the *English* language.
-You'll need to first download this model's file dependencies by running (in Rafiki's root folder):
+You'll need to first download this model's file dependencies by running (in SingaAuto's root folder):

 ```
 bash examples/models/speech_recognition/tfdeepspeech/download_file_deps.sh
 ```

-This downloads the files `alphabet.txt`, `lm.binary` and `trie` into `<rafiki_root_directory>/tfdeepspeech`, where the `TfDeepSpeech` model reads its dependencies from by default.
+This downloads the files `alphabet.txt`, `lm.binary` and `trie` into `<singaauto_root_directory>/tfdeepspeech`, where the `TfDeepSpeech` model reads its dependencies from by default.

 If you wish to generate your own language models and trie files instead, or wish to implement TfDeepSpeech to other languages, see instructions provided below.